Health Canada

 Ottawa, Ontario

-Alan Menkis, MD, FRCSC
+Alan Menkis, DDS, MD, FRCSC

 Medical Director, Winnipeg Regional Health Authority, Cardiac Sciences Program,

-Professor, Cardiac Surgery, University of Manitoba
+Professor Cardiac Surgery, University of Manitoba

 Winnipeg, Manitoba